virhe/odin-recipes/README.md

 # odin-recipes
-First project from The Odin Project
+Recipe project from The Odin Project

+In this project I learned the following:
+- HTML file structure
+- Basic HTML tags